IOHprofiler/IOHexperimenter/README.md

 ## C++

-The complete API documentation, can be found [here](https://iohprofiler.github.io/IOHexperimenter/cpp).
+The complete API documentation, can be found [here](https://iohprofiler.github.io/IOHexperimenter/cpp), as well as a Getting-Started guide.
 In addition to the documentation, some example projects can be found in the [example](./example/) folder of this repository.

 ## Python

 The pip-version of IOHexperimenters python interface is available via [pip](https://pypi.org/project/ioh).
 A tutorial with python in the form of a jupyter notebook can be found in the example folder of [this repository](./example/tutorial.ipynb).
-The full API documentation can be found [here](https://iohprofiler.github.io/IOHexperimenter/python).
+A Getting-Started guide and the full API documentation can be found [here](https://iohprofiler.github.io/IOHexperimenter/python).

 ## Contact